 Researchers state that soy-based products could “potentially lower the bone loss rate and decrease the risk of fracture.”
-This may be due to soy’s estrogenic effects, as estrogen deficiency induced by menopause has shown to accelerate bone loss in older women.
-It may also be due to properties in soy (notably the glycosides) that have antioxidant, antiproliferative, estrogenic and immune-modulating effects.
-(12)
+This may be due to soy’s estrogenic effects, as estrogen deficiency induced by menopause has been shown to accelerate bone loss in older women.

 7. Relieves Menopause Symptoms

 A 2011 study published in the journal Epidemiology found that there may be a reduced risk of breast cancer associated with lecithin supplement use.
-Researchers weren’t able to make any conclusive statements about it being a natural cancer treatment, but suggested that their findings should be considered “hypothesis-generating.”
+Researchers weren’t able to make any conclusive statements about it being able to treat cancer but suggested that their findings should be considered “hypothesis-generating.”

 - Lecithin is a generic term to designate a variety of naturally occurring fatty compounds found in animal and plant tissues.
 Soy lecithin, in particular, is extracted from soybeans and often used as an emulsifier.